 Shaped Bokeh in Videos

 Creating custom bokeh is not just for photographs.
-There are many musicians and artists alike that are using this camera trick to play around with their videos.
+There are many musicians and artists that are using this camera trick to play around with their videos.

-In order to proper light the scene after adding your bokeh card on top, you'll need to add a light source to your foreground subjects.
+In order to properly light the scene after adding your bokeh card on top, you'll need to add a light source to your foreground subjects.
 This can easily be done by just adding an extra light to separate your subjects from the background or by increasing the distance between the foreground and background.

 Noelle (author) from Denver on August 05, 2013: